 Unfortunately, when I read his “ideal bus wiring”, it seems to me that the Randall’s wiring is hitting all the wrong spots.

-- The four boosters are located all at the same place with an array of circuit breakers creating 10 power districts.
+- The four boosters are all located at the same place with an array of circuit breakers creating 10 power districts.

 - and are the main concentrated control panels with all the block toggles.
 They receive power from 4 power districts (2 for the mountain panel, 2 for the valley panel).